AndersonRayner/AndersonRayner.github.io/content/authors/admin/_index.md

       - Formulated safety procedures and protocols for underground operations (including flight)
       - Acted as on-Lab and Remote Field Test Lead for teams of varying sizes and levels of experience

-  - postion: UAS GCS Operator / Support Crew
+  - position: UAS GCS Operator / Support Crew
     company: Self-Employed
     date_start: 2017-01-01
     date_end: 2018-01-01